Emissions: Internal Combustion vs. Tesla Model 3 Long Range AWD

 U.S. Average Fuel Cost:

 Math doesn’t lie.
 As you can see, the old, worn-out “long tailpipe” argument against electric vehicles amounts to little more than petrolganda.
-Even in the dirtiest utility region (HIOA), a gasoline vehicle would have to average at least 46 MPG to produce fewer greenhouse gases than a Model 3.
-And nationwide, the gas car would have to average at least 83 MPG to beat it, yet the current national average is only 25.7 MPG.
-Moreover, as utilities continue to transition away from fossil fuels to renewable energy, electric vehicles will only get cleaner.
+According to the EPA, gas cars currently average 25.7 MPG, which emits 19.59 pounds of greenhouse gases from the tailpipe.
+Moreover, extracting, refining, and transporting that gallon upstream emits an additional 4.89 pounds.
+Yes, producing electricity upstream also emits greenhouse gases, but the pounds per kWh differ according to utility region, and as utilities continue to transition away from fossil fuels to renewable energy, electric vehicles will only get cleaner.
 In fact, many owners are already going the extra mile (pun!) by charging their electric vehicles with solar panels.
-Don’t drink the pe'trolls’ Fossil Fool-Aid!
+Don’t drink the Fossil Fool-Aid!

 I will update this page as new data become available, so check back again in the future.